ANALYZE – Analytics Platforms

 Excel

 The software is famous for its conditional formatting tools, which automatically format cells if they meet specific criteria.
-Just a slight color change can already be a trigger for you to determine key results and make strategic decisions.
+A slight color change can trigger you to determine key results and make strategic decisions.

-Do you have a wide, data-rich table and you want to extract specific common data from it?
+Do you have a wide, data-rich table and want to extract specific common data?
 With Excel, you can manipulate the data using Pivot Tables.
-You can sort data the way you want and place all of them in a table of your design.
+You can sort data the way you want and place all of them in your design table.
 Use the generated tables to create charts or insert slicers for further data sorting.

-Add to that Excel’s Paste Special, Flash Fill, and Filter options to manage data, it’s such an incredible software.
+Add to that Excel’s Paste Special, Flash Fill, and Filter options to manage data; it’s such incredible software.

 Click here to see our full Excel review.